yusufmunircloud/GCP-Projects/Big Data Processing with DataProc.md

 * Dataproc is well integrated with other GCP Services such as GCS, Big Query, etc.

 ## Getting Started with GCP Dataproc
-Let us understand how to get started with GCP Dataproc.
-As part of this lecture we will review details related to GCP Dataproc using GCP Web UI.
-* Go to GCP Web UI and enable Dataproc in relevant project.
+* Go to GCP Web UI and enable the Dataproc API in your relevant project.
 * Here are different types of clusters we can setup using GCP Dataproc.
   * Single Node or Multi-Node Clusters typically for development and testing of the Hadoop and Spark Applications.
   * Large Scale Multi-Node Clusters for Production Environment.